Harry Aikines-Aryeetey: Career

-Aikines-Aryeetey was born in Carshalton, London to Ghanaian parents.
+Aikines-Aryeetey was born on 29 August 1988 in Carshalton, London to Ghanaian parents.
 He studied at Greenshaw High School in Sutton, London from 2000 to 2006.

 His first major tournament medal came at the 2004 Commonwealth Youth Games where he won the silver medal in the 100 m.

 On 11 June 2006, aged 17, he competed in the 100 m at Gateshead in which Asafa Powell equalled the world record of 9.77 s.
 On 16 August 2006, he won the gold in the 100 m at the 2006 World Junior Championships in Athletics, held in Beijing, China, setting a season's best 10.37 s.

 He was advised not to run in 2007 due to minor fractures in the spine that could affect later development.
 After an eleven-month recuperation period, he returned to action in 2008 with a 60 metres personal best of 6.59 s in France to signal a return to form.

 Aikines-Aryeetey was selected for Team GB at the 2009 World Championships in Athletics.
 As part of the men's 4 × 100 m relay team with Simeon Williamson, Tyrone Edgar and Marlon Devonish, he took bronze in Berlin with a season's best of 38.02 seconds.
 In 2009 Harry became a Lucozade Sport Ambassador he is also an ambassador for Mirafit.

 During the 2010 IAAF World Indoor Championships, Aikines-Aryeetey had to pull out of his semi-final after qualifying third in his first-round heat due to injury.
 He then returned in August but was not up to full fitness and then took months to regain it for the 2011 season.
 In the 2011 indoor season, Aikines-Aryeetey returned to some kind of form, finishing second in the UK indoor championships and European Trials.
 After having qualified, he again was restrained in his heat by injury running 6.94.
-However, he ran a 200m personal best of 20.46 in La Chaux-de-Fonds in Switzerland in July.
+However, he ran a 200 m personal best of 20.46 in La Chaux-de-Fonds in Switzerland in July.
 He went on to win the UK championships in Birmingham and qualified for the IAAF World Championships in Daegu with a time of 10.14.

 Aikines-Aryeetey won his first senior individual medal in the final of the 2014 European Championships in Zurich where he finished third in a time of 10.22 seconds.
 In 2018 he was part of the relay team that took gold at both the commonwealth games and also the European championships, his second European gold (after Zurich 2014).

 In 2020 he became British champion when winning the 100 metres event at the 2020 British Athletics Championships with a time of 10.35 sec.
-After sustaining an injury while running in the 2021 European Athletics Indoor Championships Harry was forced to miss the Tokyo Olympics, though 2022 has seen his track return, being selected as a member of the 4x100m squad for the 2022 World Championships, the 2022 Commonwealth Games and the 2022 European Championships.
+After sustaining an injury while running in the 2021 European Athletics Indoor Championships Harry was forced to miss the Tokyo Olympics, though 2022 saw his track return, being selected as a member of the 4 × 100 m squad for the 2022 World Championships, the 2022 Commonwealth Games and the 2022 European Championships.
+Harry regularly trains at Loughborough University.